delta package¶

 features used for corpora created using this feature generator.

-- class delta.Normalization(f, name=None, title=None, register=True)[source]¶
+class delta.Normalization(f, name=None, title=None, register=True)[source]

-Bases:
+Bases: object

 Wrapper for normalizations.

-from a function or (callable) object.
-Can be used without or with keyword arguments:name (str): Name (identifier) for the normalization.
+name (str): Name (identifier) for the normalization.
 By default, the function’s name is used. title (str): Human-readable title for the normalization.

-- class delta.DeltaFunction(f=None, descriptor=None, name=None, title=None, register=True)[source]¶
+class delta.DeltaFunction(f=None, descriptor=None, name=None, title=None, register=True)[source]

-Bases:
+Bases: object

 Abstract base class of a delta function.